lectron/kosmos/README.md

   - [ ] You can go back to your death location on the world you are in.
 - [ ] List players currently playing on the world you are in
   - [ ] Command: /list
+- [ ] Tablist
+  - [ ] Tablist will show everyone on the world you are currently on

 ---